umbraco/rfcs/blockeditor/0012-rfc-block editor.md

 A new back-office editor that handles common page structure editing in a simple and intuitive way.
 The main concept of the editor is to manage list of blocks that represents a web page's structure, where each block is both a collection of content and a way to configure that collection to be rendered.
 Each content block and configuration is defined by an Element Type to make administrating and editing with the new Block editor consistent.

-This editor aims to be an alternative to the popular editors in Umbraco version 7 such as the Grid, Stacked Content, LeBlender and Doc Type Grid Editor.
+This editor aims to be an alternative to the popular editors in Umbraco version 7 such as Stacked Content and Nested Content.
+This editor also aims to be a foundation for other complex editors in the future and it's components will be able to be re-used to develop alternatives to other popular version 7 editors such as The Grid, LeBlender, and Doc Type Grid Editor.

 ![\[IMG\]](assets/GridStyleexamples1.jpg)

 ## Motivation

-- The current Grid implementation has issues and although it seems like a 'page builder' type of editor it is not.
-- It very challenging for the editor with the current grid to know what they are currently editing.
-- Creating a new page from scratch with the grid requires too many clicks, is time consuming and the content is hard to maintain.
-- The Grid data is not structured, hard to index and impossible to reuse.
-- The grid is usually too flexible and become too complex and hard to work with.
-- The current grid adds dependencies between the CMS and how the design or UI has to be done.
+* We need a good foundation for building complex editors with a strongly typed data structure.
+This foundation will eventually power a new grid based editor.
-- We need a new solution for V8 especially since the popular alternatives such as Doc Type Grid Editor and Stacked Content are not yet v8 ready and we are hoping to make support for such editors more robust with the new block editor.
+* We need a new solution for V8 especially since the popular alternatives such as Stacked Content are not yet v8 ready and the new block editor should be a good replacement.
+* Umbraco currently doesn't have a 'page builder' type of editor which it needs.
+The current Grid implementation seems like a 'page builder' type of editor it is not.

 ## Detailed Design

-This editor is about managing list of block to build entire pages.
+This editor is about managing list of blocks to build entire pages.
 In this example you see the backoffice on the left side, and the visual representation on the right side:

 ![\[IMG\]](assets/GridStyleexamples2.jpg)